Traditionally, Jewish monuments have included two basic pieces of information:

-In America, the usual custom is to include the English name, English dates of birth and death, and typically a short epitaph.
-At the bottom of the Memorial, it is traditional to include the inscription:
+In America, it is customary to include the English name, English dates of birth and death, and a short epitaph.
+At the bottom of the monument, it is traditional to include the inscription:

-Translation: “May his/her/their soul(s) be bound up in the bond of life.”
+This translates to “May/his/her/their soul(s) be bound up in the bond of life”

-In addition to these, are also symbols used for members of fraternal organizations and professions.
-Our monument specialists will be happy to advise you on the most appropriate and meaningful symbols to commemorate your loved one.
+In addition to these, there are also symbols used for members of the military, fraternal organizations, and for various professions.
+Our monument specialists are here to advise you on the selection of the most appropriate and meaningful symbols to commemorate your loved one.